 “More than ever, voting between the nominees for this year’s award has been extremely close,” said bepress Chair and Founder Aaron Edlin.
 “Ultimately this paper was most highly regarded by the economic community that decides the outcome of these awards.”
 Named for renowned economist and Nobel laureate Kenneth J. Arrow, the prize is awarded annually for the paper by a junior and senior economist that represents the very best of bepress economics publishing.

-Isaac Ehrlich was selected to serve as key note speaker at the Asian Law and Economics Association Meeting at Kyung Hee University, Seoul, South Korea,
+Isaac Ehrlich was selected to serve as key note speaker at the Asian Law and Economics Association Meeting at Kyung Hee University, Seoul, South Korea in June 2009

-Isaac Ehrlich was invited to serve as Research Fellow at the Hong Kong Institute for Monetary Research.
+Isaac Ehrlich was invited to serve as Research Fellow at the Hong Kong Institute for Monetary Research in May 2009

 November 11, 2008